emammendes/makefile_sedumi/README.md

 # makefile_sedumi

-A Makefile to compile sedumi using gcc (Apple LLVM version 9.1.0 (clang-902.0.39.1)) and intel compiler (icc (ICC) 17.0.4 20170411).
+A Makefile (in a command line not within Matlab) to compile sedumi using gcc (Apple LLVM version 9.1.0 (clang-902.0.39.1)) and intel compiler (icc (ICC) 17.0.4 20170411).
 It worked flawlessly on my mac running Matlab 2017b.

 ## Original Sedumi info